Tournaments & Squads

 We organize competitions and events throughout the year that give squash players in our programs across the country the opportunity to meet, compete, and make friends.
-SEA’s marquee events of the year are the Urban Team Nationals and the Urban Individual Nationals.
+SEA’s marquee events of the year are Team Nationals and Individual Nationals.
 Though primarily squash competitions, both events also include academic components.

 SEA Team Champions